per1234/EtherEventQueue/README.md

 - Parameter: none
 - Returns: none

-`EtherEventQueue.queue(target, port, event, payload, resendFlag)` - Send an event and payload
+`EtherEventQueue.queue(target[, port], event[, eventLength], payload[, payloadLength], resendFlag)` - Send an event and payload
 - Parameter: target - takes either the IP address or node number of the target device
-  - Type: IPAddress/byte
+  - Type: IPAddress/4 byte array/byte
-- Parameter(optional): port: - Port to send the event to.
-If no port is specified then the event will be sent to the default port set in begin().
+- Parameter: port: - Port to send the event to.
   - Type: unsigned int
 - Parameter: event: - string to send as the event
-  - Type: char/int
-- Parameter: payload:- payload to send with the event.
-If you don't want a payload then just use 0 for this parameter
-  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING
+  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
-- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out or the queue exceeds the maximum queue size and the oldest queued events are removed.
-  - Type: byte
-- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
-  - Type: byte

-`EtherEventQueue.queue(target, port, event, F(payload), payloadLength, resendFlag)` - Send an event and payload - this version of the function accepts payload strings placed in flash memory via the F() macro.
-- Parameter: target - takes either the IP address or node number of the target device
-  - Type: IPAddress/byte
-- Parameter: port: - port to send the event to
-  - Type: unsigned int
-- Parameter: event: - string to send as the event
-  - Type: char/int
-- Parameter: payload:- payload to send with the event.
-  - Type: F()/__FlashStringHelper
-- Parameter: payloadLength:- length of the payload
-  - Type: byte
-- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
-  - Type: byte
-- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
-  - Type: byte

-`EtherEventQueue.queue(target, port, F(event), eventLength, payload, resendFlag)` - Send an event and payload - this version of the function accepts event strings placed in flash memory via the F() macro.
-- Parameter: target - Takes either the IP address or node number of the target device.
-  - Type: IPAddress/byte
-- Parameter: port - Port to send the event to.
-  - Type: unsigned int
-- Parameter: event - String to send as the event.
-  - Type: F()/__FlashStringHelper
 - Parameter: eventLength - Length of the event.
+This parameter should only be used if event is of type __FlashStringHelper(F() macro).
   - Type: byte
-- Parameter: payload - Payload to send with the event.
-If you don't want a payload then just use 0 for this parameter
+- Parameter: payload - payload to send with the event.
+If you don't want a payload then just use "" for this parameter
-  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING
+  - Type: char/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)
-- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
+- Parameter: payloadLength:- length of the payload.
+This parameter should only be used if event is of type type __FlashStringHelper(F() macro).
   - Type: byte
-- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
+- Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send, EtherEventQueue.queueTypeConfirm == resend until ack.
+If this is set to queueTypeConfirm then the queue will resend a message until the ack is received or the target IP times out or the queue exceeds the maximum queue size and the oldest queued events are removed.
   - Type: byte

-`EtherEventQueue.queue(target, port, F(event), eventLength, F(payload), payloadLength, resendFlag)` - Send an event and payload - this version of the function accepts event and payload strings placed in flash memory via the F() macro.
-- Parameter: target - Takes either the IP address or node number of the target device.
-  - Type: IPAddress/byte
-- Parameter: port - Port to send the event to.
-  - Type: unsigned int
-- Parameter: event - String to send as the event.
-  - Type: F()/__FlashStringHelper
-- Parameter: eventLength- Length of the event.
-  - Type: byte
-- Parameter: payload - Payload to send with the event.
-  - Type: F()/__FlashStringHelper
-- Parameter: payloadLength - Length of the payload.
-  - Type: byte
-- Parameter: resendFlag - (0 == no resend, 1 == resend until successful send, 2 == resend until ack) If this is set to 2 then the queue will resend a message until the ack is received or the target IP times out
-  - Type: byte
-- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
+- Returns: false == failure, true == successfully queued, EtherEventQueue.queueSuccessOverflow == successfully queued w/ queue overflow
   - Type: byte

 `EtherEventQueue.queueHandler(ethernetClient)` - Send queued events.